ILIAS-eLearning/ILIAS/templates/default/guidelines-scss-coding.md

 `!important` MUST NOT be used outside of this layer and SHOULD not be used here either.

+# Naming Conventions

+Many existing names do not follow this naming conventions, but future projects MUST use the following guidelines.

-# File names
+## File names

 Inside their layer files MUST be prefixed with an `_` underscore to mark them as a partial (this stops the compiler from compiling the file on its own).

-Generally, files MUST be named like this: `_layer_descriptive-name.scss`
+Generally, files MUST be named like this: `_layer_name-of-element-or-system.scss`

 An exception is the Dependency layer: Files inside the "unmodified" folder MUST be kept in their original state.
 Files inside "modification" SHOULD copy file name and folder structure from the original package.
 They MAY include prefixes like "additions" or "modified" to indicate if they are meant to be included in addition to the original dependency or fully replace a file from the original.

-# Naming Conventions

-Many existing names do not follow this naming conventions, but future projects MUST use the following guidelines.

 ## BEMIT basics

-Class, variable and function names MUST make use of BEMIT conventions.
+Class, variable and function names MUST make use of [BEMIT conventions](https://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/).

 1 - Prefix: The names MUST start with a prefix inidcating the layer that they are from: